detactivepritam/Wallee_2.0-The-personal-assistant/README.md

-# J.E.R.V.I.S
+# wallee/The personal assistant
-Jarvis is a voice-activated virtual assistant designed to perform tasks such as web browsing, playing music, fetching news, and responding to user queries using OpenAI's GPT-3.5-turbo model.
+wallee is a voice-activated virtual assistant designed to perform tasks such as web browsing, playing music, fetching news, and responding to user queries using OpenAI's GPT-3.5-turbo model.